-6.1.3 Chopping
+5.0.3 Chopping

-Performing mid-IR observations requires to discriminate the faint stellar signal against a strong and variable background that mostly comes from the sky and optical train thermal emission (see Sec 3.2).
-The standard technique consists in moving the secondary mirror of the telescope (M2) at a rapid frequency (0.5 Hz typically).
+Performing mid-IR observations requires to discriminate the faint stellar signal against a strong and variable background that mostly comes from the sky and optical train thermal emission (see Sect.
+2.4).
+The standard technique consists in moving the secondary mirror of the telescope (M2) at a rapid frequency (of the order of one Hertz for the VLTI).
 The maximum chopping throw of a UT is 30 arcsec, more than needed for the 2-arcsec interferometric field of the VLTI.